Natzirt-BK/subaru-ecu-tools-linux/README.md

 The installer checks the physical USB state.
 With the cable disconnected, the J2534 probe must report device-not-connected.
 With it connected, the probe must open and close the real adapter.
-An EcuFlash status-bar label alone is not proof that the cable is connected.
-The guided plug/unplug test is recommended but can be skipped when the adapter is unavailable.
+An EcuFlash status-bar label by itself is not proof that the cable is connected.
+The guided plug/unplug test is recommended but can be skipped if the adapter is unavailable at the time of install.

-EcuFlash 1.44 checks the cable when it starts and does not refresh Task Info after a USB change.
+EcuFlash checks the cable when it starts and does not refresh Task Info after a USB change.
 The launcher watches the real Linux USB state and shows a desktop notice when the cable is plugged in or removed.
-If that happens, restart EcuFlash before working with an ECU.
+If usb state changes restart EcuFlash before working with an ECU.

-`[In Use]` is not automatically an error under Wine.
+note:`[In Use]` is not automatically an error under Wine.
 It often means Wine has the USB device open for EcuFlash.
 The installer confirms the connection with a real J2534 open/version/close test.

-The packaged runtime is the same WineGDK build used for the successful local EcuFlash read/write validation.
+The packaged runtime is the same WineGDK build used for my successful local EcuFlash read/write validation.
+I discovered this build was the closest one available to work. originally it was to get Minecraft bedrock on linux working.
 Its release includes licenses, source commits, patches, package versions, and source checksums.

-## If setup fails
+## If setup fails please report

 Setup saves its output under: